aws/aws-graviton-getting-started/README.md

 PyTorch | 2.0+    | Optimize Inference latency and throughput on Graviton.
 [AWS DLCs and python wheels are available](machinelearning/pytorch.md). ruby    | 3.0+ | Enable arm64 optimizations that improve performance by as much as 40%.
 These changes have also been back-ported to the Ruby shipping with AmazonLinux2, Fedora, and Ubuntu 20.04.
 Spark | 3.0+ | Supports running on Java/Corretto 11, improving overall performance.
-zlib    | 1.2.8+  | For the best performance on Graviton please use [zlib-cloudflare](https://github.com/cloudflare/zlib).
+zlib    | zlib-ng 2.3.3+  | The original [zlib](https://github.com/madler/zlib) shipped by most distributions has no Arm optimizations.
+For the best performance on Graviton, use [zlib-ng](https://github.com/zlib-ng/zlib-ng) 2.3.3 or later, which now outperforms our previous recommendation of [zlib-cloudflare](https://github.com/cloudflare/zlib).

 # Containers on Graviton
 You can run Docker, Kubernetes, Amazon ECS, and Amazon EKS on Graviton.
 Amazon ECR supports multi-arch containers.